lorenzo-rovigatti/website/content/publication/abstract-Rovigatti2013-38.md

 +++
-title = "Computing the phase diagram of binary mixtures: A patchy particle case study" authors = ["Rovigatti, L.", "De Las Heras, D.", "Tavares, J.M.", "Telo Da Gama, M.M.", "Sciortino, F."] publication_types = ["2"] publication = "*Journal of Chemical Physics* **2013**, *138*, 164904, https://doi.org/10.1063/1.4802026" date = "2013-01-01"
+title = "Self-assembly in chains, rings, and branches: A single component system with two critical points" authors = ["Rovigatti, L.", "Tavares, J.M.", "Sciortino, F."] publication_types = ["2"] publication = "*Physical Review Letters* **2013**, *111*, 168302, https://doi.org/10.1103/PhysRevLett.111.168302"
-abstract = "We investigate the phase behaviour of 2D mixtures of bi-functional and three-functional patchy particles and 3D mixtures of bi-functional and tetra-functional patchy particles by means of Monte Carlo simulations and Wertheim theory.
-We start by computing the critical points of the pure systems and then we investigate how the critical parameters change upon lowering the temperature.
-We extend the successive umbrella sampling method to mixtures to make it possible to extract information about the phase behaviour of the system at a fixed temperature for the whole range of densities and compositions of interest. © 2013 AIP Publishing LLC." math = true selected = false highlight = true
+date = "2013-01-01"
+abstract = "We study the interplay between phase separation and self-assembly in chains, rings, and branched structures in a model of particles with dissimilar patches.
+We extend Wertheim's first order perturbation theory to include the effects of ring formation and to theoretically investigate the thermodynamics of the model.
+We find a peculiar shape for the vapor-liquid coexistence, featuring reentrant behavior in both phases and two critical points, despite the single-component nature of the system.
+The emergence of the lower critical point is caused by the self-assembly of rings taking place in the vapor, generating a phase with lower energy and lower entropy than the liquid.
+Monte Carlo simulations of the same model fully support these unconventional theoretical predictions. © 2013 American Physical Society." math = true selected = false highlight = true